rmt-07-glasgow-fox/kanban-server/server/README.md

 ```
 {
   "message": [
-    "Category name must be filled"
+    "Category name must be filled",
+    "Category must be unique"
   ]
 }
 ```